MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/prometheus-metrics-overview.md

 Azure Monitor managed service for Prometheus is a component of [Azure Monitor Metrics](data-platform-metrics.md) that provides a fully managed and scalable environment for running Prometheus.
 It simplifies the deployment, management, and scaling of Prometheus in AKS, so you can focus on monitoring your applications and infrastructure.

 As a fully managed service, Azure Monitor managed service for Prometheus automatically deploys Prometheus in AKS or Azure Arc-enabled Kubernetes.
 The service provides high availability, service-level agreement (SLA) guarantees, and automatic software updates.
-The service provides a highly scalable metrics store that retains data for up to 18 months.
+It provides a highly scalable metrics store that retains data for up to 18 months.

 Azure Monitor managed service for Prometheus provides preconfigured alerts, rules, and dashboards.
 With recommended dashboards from the Prometheus community and native Grafana integration, you can achieve comprehensive monitoring immediately.
 Azure Monitor managed service for Prometheus integrates with Azure Managed Grafana, and it also works with self-managed Grafana.